kktec/gsheets/README.md

 --------

 0.3.2a
-now using Gradle 1.10
+* now using Gradle 1.10
-is built on Groovy 1.8 and is therefore usable in any Grails 2 app is the 1st published version with binaries deployed to jcenter at binTray allows the special extractor 'skip' to be specified in a case insensitive way as all upper case reads better
+* built on Groovy 1.8 and is therefore usable in any Grails 2 app
+* first published version with binaries deployed to jcenter at binTray
+* allows the special extractor 'skip' to be specified in a case insensitive way as all upper case reads better

 0.3.2
-adds the ability to autosize the width of a specific no. of columns - call this after the sheet has been populated
+* adds the ability to autosize the width of a specific no. of columns - call this after the sheet has been populated

 0.3.1
-adds support for building a Workbook with a specified Date format, default format is 'yyyy-mm-dd hh:mm' showing military style time hours (0-23)
+* adds support for building a Workbook with a specified Date format, default format is 'yyyy-mm-dd hh:mm' showing military style time hours (0-23)

 0.3
-adds grid parsing functionality for declaratively reading spreadsheets
+* adds grid parsing functionality for declaratively reading spreadsheets